Skip to content

 Feature Engineering in Python#

-Python is the most widely used framework for feature engineering due to its extensive library support for aggregations (Pandas), data validation (Great Expectations), and dimensionality reduction (embeddings, PCA), and transformations (in Scikit-Learn, TensorFlow, PyTorch).
+Python is the most widely used framework for feature engineering due to its extensive library support for aggregations (Pandas/Polars), data validation (Great Expectations), and dimensionality reduction (embeddings, PCA), and transformations (in Scikit-Learn, TensorFlow, PyTorch).
 Python also supports open-source feature engineering frameworks used for automated feature engineering, such as featuretools that supports relational and temporal sources.

 Feature Engineering in Spark/PySpark#